 Five Tips For Post-Crisis Property Maintenance

-At Bold & Reeves our core intention is to reduce the total cost of ownership for prime residential properties, and minimize the amount of stress in our client’s lives.
+At Bold & Reeves, our core intention is to reduce the total cost of ownership for prime residential properties and minimize the amount of stress in our clients’ lives.
 And in the forthcoming period, where it may well be easier to save money than to earn it, and everyone is under pressure to adapt to extreme change, we believe now more than ever before that our mission will see us through.
-Here are five ways our approach to property maintenance is both more efficient and more effective than similar offerings in the marketplace.
+Here are our five property maintenance tips for being more efficient and more effective than similar offerings in the marketplace.

-1. Wholesale prices: anyone who lives in a prestigious neighbourhood is vulnerable to nefarious strategies such as price fixing and overcharging in the area of property maintenance.
-In particular, during Covid-19 many service providers are running a restricted service, leaving homeowners with fewer options for domestic repairs, longer wait times, and greater risk to maintenance being carried out unprofessionally… and often at vastly inflated prices.
+Anyone who lives in a prestigious neighbourhood is vulnerable to nefarious strategies such as price-fixing and overcharging in the area of property maintenance.
+In particular, during Covid-19 many service providers are running a restricted service, leaving homeowners with fewer options for domestic repairs, longer wait times, and a greater risk of maintenance being carried out unprofessionally… and often at vastly inflated prices.
 Owner-absent properties, single-occupancy homes, elderly residents and housebound owners are especially at risk.
-Throughout the crisis and beyond, our team is on hand to ensure you are protected from these types of practices, by passing on wholesale prices directly to our clients, executing jobs ‘in-house’, absorbing unnecessary costs in our retainer, and providing initial recommendations that are always preventative rather than topical.
-Each intervention is available in ‘short-term’, ‘intermediate’ or ‘comprehensive’ options, to suit unpredictable cash flows and a wide range of budgets, and any contractors we use for work in our client’s homes are both proficiency-proven and price-tested by our property management team, or recommended first hand by an existing supplier partner… meaning you are never the guinea pig, in a potentially expensive experiment.
+Throughout the crisis and beyond, our team is on hand to ensure you are protected from these types of practices, bypassing wholesale prices directly to our clients, executing jobs ‘in-house’, absorbing unnecessary costs in our retainer, and providing initial recommendations that are always preventative rather than topical.
+Each intervention is available in ‘short-term’, ‘intermediate’ or ‘comprehensive’ options, to suit unpredictable cash flows and a wide range of budgets, and any contractors we use for work in our client’s homes are both proficiency-proven and price-tested by our property management team or recommended first hand by an existing supplier partner… meaning you are never the guinea pig, in a potentially expensive experiment.
 And as such, no longer at risk of being ripped off!

-2. Crisis-specific services: these days, the phrase ‘healthy is wealthy’ has never been more true.
+These days, the phrase ‘healthy is wealthy’ has never been more true.
 Since Covid-19 began in February, at Bold & Reeves we have been refining our services to ensure our client’s wellbeing and property maintenance needs are met at this uncertain and unprecedented time.
 From house-sitting empty properties to be sure of security and operability, to deep cleaning and sanitisation services at operating theatre standards, we have asked ourselves over and again what our clients are experiencing and how we can be of support to them.
 Whether it be food and prescription deliveries for those who cannot or would rather not leave the house, access to private security solutions (both intermittent and 24/7/365) or drop-in home security and functionality checks if you are overseas, our whole team is here to help as we all find a way forwards together.
-Concierge solutions, transport ideas, care taking and janitorial services are all in our repertoire, and we take great pride in alleviating the pressure our clients are under due to duty of care, and ensuring they feel protected.
+Concierge solutions, transport ideas, caretaking and janitorial services and even wine cellar maintenance are all in our repertoire, and we take great pride in alleviating the pressure our clients are under due to duty of care and ensuring they feel protected.